so61pi/examples/db/readme.rst

     Releases are finalized on release branches.

-    When new application version is about to be released, new baseline (v2) is created before release branch (v2).
+    When new application version is about to be released, new baseline (v2) is created on release branch (v2).
 The content of new baseline must be equivalent to all migration scripts plus previous baseline (v1).
+New empty migration script that denotes new schema version (v2) should be checked in to main development branch.

-    Old migration scripts must be kept so already installed instances of application can be upgraded to new version.
+    Old migration scripts must be kept, so already installed instances of application can be upgraded to new version.
 Baselines are for new installs only.

-    (I don't know if this strategy is better than the first one, while we still have to maintain both all migration scripts and baselines.
-And we still have the same caution when fixing schema on release branch.)
+    (Note: Baselines can be thought as big initial migration scripts, so they should have versions like normal migration scripts too.
+This also means each baseline must have a corresponding empty migration script to mark the version so when user upgrade (instead of installing) from old version to new one we still see the correct version number in ``schema_changes``).

   * Applying migrations

     .. code-block:: none

-        if schema_changes table already exists {
+        if schema_changes table does not exist {
+          apply baseline
+        }
         applicable change scripts = source code - schema_changes
         apply change scripts

-        } else {
-          apply baseline
-        }
+When merging migration scripts from feature branch to main development branch, we must make sure the scripts on the source branch have higher versions than the ones in the dest branch.

 References
 ----------